techidaily/site-win-brilliant/source/_posts/transferring-phone-contacts-simple-methods-from-iphone-or-android-to-pc-via-usb.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://screen-recording.techidaily.com/new-2024-approved-streamlined-recording-of-powerpoint-slides-via-webcam/"><u>[New] 2024 Approved Streamlined Recording of PowerPoint Slides via Webcam</u></a></li>
-<li><a href="https://instagram-video-recordings.techidaily.com/updated-in-2024-command-the-clicks-mastering-engagement-tactics-for-instagram/"><u>[Updated] In 2024, Command the Clicks Mastering Engagement Tactics for Instagram</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/1-medieval-armor-wallpapers-and-visuals-download-high-quality-vintage-designs-by-yl-creations/"><u>1.
-Medieval Armor Wallpapers & Visuals: Download High-Quality Vintage Designs by YL Creations</u></a></li>
-<li><a href="https://youtube-clips.techidaily.com/2024-approved-15-steps-towards-perfecting-your-educational-video-content-for-youtube/"><u>2024 Approved 15 Steps Towards Perfecting Your Educational Video Content for YouTube</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/2024-approved-free-top-10-best-drawing-software-for-mac/"><u>2024 Approved FREE Top 10 Best Drawing Software for Mac</u></a></li>
+<li><a href="https://screen-capture.techidaily.com/2024-approved-5-tips-for-enhancing-roblox-gaming-recordings-mac/"><u>2024 Approved 5 Tips for Enhancing Roblox Gaming Recordings (Mac)</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/addressing-and-resolving-the-offline-message-on-your-amazon-echo-unit/"><u>Addressing and Resolving the 'Offline' Message on Your Amazon Echo Unit</u></a></li>
+<li><a href="https://fox-glue.techidaily.com/bridging-platforms-the-instagram-and-tiktok-guide-for-2024/"><u>Bridging Platforms The Instagram & TikTok Guide for 2024</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/enhance-graphics-performance-in-games-the-ultimate-guide-to-tweaking-gpu-settings-in-windows-by-yl-computing-expertise/"><u>Enhance Graphics Performance in Games: The Ultimate Guide to Tweaking GPU Settings in Windows by YL Computing Expertise</u></a></li>
+<li><a href="https://hardware-tips.techidaily.com/exploring-hardware-solutions-with-tom-the-ultimate-guide/"><u>Exploring Hardware Solutions with Tom - The Ultimate Guide</u></a></li>
+<li><a href="https://pokemon-go-android.techidaily.com/here-are-some-pro-tips-for-pokemon-go-pvp-battles-on-poco-c55-drfone-by-drfone-virtual-android/"><u>Here are Some Pro Tips for Pokemon Go PvP Battles On Poco C55 | Dr.fone</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/how-to-screen-mirroring-tecno-phantom-v-flip-to-pc-drfone-by-drfone-android/"><u>How to Screen Mirroring Tecno Phantom V Flip to PC? | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-how-to-hidefake-snapchat-location-on-your-vivo-y17s-drfone-by-drfone-virtual-android/"><u>In 2024, How to Hide/Fake Snapchat Location on Your Vivo Y17s | Dr.fone</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/adjusting-languages-within-control-panel-a-step-by-step-guide-by-yl-computing/"><u>Adjusting Languages Within Control Panel: A Step-by-Step Guide by YL Computing</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/maximize-computer-speed-a-step-by-step-guide-from-yl-software-experts/"><u>Maximize Computer Speed: A Step-by-Step Guide From YL Software Experts</u></a></li>
-<li><a href="https://discover-advanced.techidaily.com/advanced-ai-powered-robots-tackle-unstructured-data-insights-from-the-abbyy-experience/"><u>Advanced AI-Powered Robots Tackle Unstructured Data: Insights From the ABBYY Experience</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/beat-crafting-enthusiasts-rejoice-discover-the-latest-red-mobile-v35-preview-and-new-skins-pcdj/"><u>Beat-Crafting Enthusiasts Rejoice: Discover the Latest RED Mobile v3.5 Preview & New Skins | PCDJ</u></a></li>
-<li><a href="https://article-posts.techidaily.com/crafting-movement-on-face-images-with-picsart/"><u>Crafting Movement on Face Images with Picsart</u></a></li>
-<li><a href="https://tech-recovery.techidaily.com/discover-the-best-digital-reading-experience-with-kobo-e-readers/"><u>Discover the Best Digital Reading Experience with Kobo E-Readers</u></a></li>
-<li><a href="https://tech-revival.techidaily.com/emotion-ai-its-ability-to-accurately-interpret-human-sentiments-fact-or-fiction/"><u>Emotion AI: Its Ability to Accurately Interpret Human Sentiments – Fact or Fiction?</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/expert-tips-for-disabling-microsofts-built-in-protection-in-windows-11-yl-software-solutions/"><u>Expert Tips for Disabling Microsoft's Built-In Protection in Windows 11 - YL Software Solutions</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/hd-tiktok-wallpaper-downloads-high-quality-imagery-by-yl-computing/"><u>HD TikTok Wallpaper Downloads - High-Quality Imagery by YL Computing</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/personalizing-your-firefox-browser-a-step-by-step-guide-by-yl-computing/"><u>Personalizing Your Firefox Browser: A Step-by-Step Guide by YL Computing</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-how-to-find-ispoofer-pro-activation-key-on-infinix-smart-8-drfone-by-drfone-virtual-android/"><u>In 2024, How to Find iSpoofer Pro Activation Key On Infinix Smart 8? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/top-6-ways-to-transfer-text-messages-from-tecno-camon-20-premier-5g-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Top 6 Ways to Transfer Text Messages from Tecno Camon 20 Premier 5G to Other Android Devices | Dr.fone</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/repairing-a-damaged-windows-registry-expert-tips-from-yl-computing/"><u>Repairing a Damaged Windows Registry: Expert Tips From YL Computing</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/troubleshooting-audio-issues-how-to-fix-a-non-functional-sound-card-expert-advice-from-yl-computing/"><u>Troubleshooting Audio Issues: How to Fix a Non-Functional Sound Card - Expert Advice From YL Computing</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/step-by-step-guide-to-setting-up-system-restore-via-windows-control-panel/"><u>Step-by-Step Guide to Setting Up System Restore via Windows Control Panel</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/ultimate-collection-of-warhammer-40k-cosmic-horror-chaos-themed-hd-wallpapers-high-quality-imagery-for-gamers/"><u>Ultimate Collection of Warhammer 40K Cosmic Horror Chaos Themed HD Wallpapers - High-Quality Imagery for Gamers</u></a></li>
-<li><a href="https://techidaily.com/undelete-lost-messages-from-htc-u23-by-fonelab-android-recover-messages/"><u>Undelete lost messages from HTC U23</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/unraveling-lethargic-links-how-yl-software-solves-slow-connection-dilemmas/"><u>Unraveling Lethargic Links: How YL Software Solves Slow Connection Dilemmas</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/understanding-potential-hazards-the-impacts-of-editing-your-windows-registry-in-depth-analysis-by-yl-software/"><u>Understanding Potential Hazards: The Impacts of Editing Your Windows Registry - In-Depth Analysis by YL Software</u></a></li>
+<li><a href="https://hardware-updates.techidaily.com/unlocking-your-android-alternative-methods-to-boot-without-a-power-button/"><u>Unlocking Your Android: Alternative Methods to Boot Without a Power Button</u></a></li>
 </ul></div>